zhangyue-fdu/Resistive-memory-based-constraint-optimization-solver/README.md

 3. Variable: This module defines an integrator and buffer to perform accumulation of the input current.
 It is suitable for circuit-level simulation of an integrator.
 4. OPA: This module defines the basic operational amplifier performance, suitable for circuit-level simulation of op-amps.

+### Keypoint and constraints generation for robotic manipulation
 The keypoint and constraints generation is from the official demo code for ReKep implemented in OmniGibson (https://rekep-robot.github.io/).
 Note that this codebase is best run with a display.
 For running in headless mode, refer to the [instructions in OmniGibson](https://behavior.stanford.edu/omnigibson/getting_started/installation.html).

 - Install [OmniGibson](https://behavior.stanford.edu/omnigibson/getting_started/installation.html).
 This code is tested on [this commit](https://github.com/StanfordVL/OmniGibson/tree/cc0316a0574018a3cb2956fcbff3be75c07cdf0f).